HihaSpyKnocker/GettingandCleaningDataProject/README.md

 ### CodeBook.md
-Documentation describing the variables, the data and any transformations or work that you performed to clean up.
+Documentation describing the variables, the data and any transformations or work that I performed to clean up.

 ### README.md
 Documentation explaining the project and how to use files contained in the